nestjs/docs.nestjs.com/content/controllers.md

 }
 ```

 It has only three basic properties.
-Thereafter we can use the newly created schema inside the `CatsController`:
+Thereafter we can use the newly created DTO inside the `CatsController`:

 ```typescript
 @@filename(cats.controller)